A generalization of Aubin's result for a Yamabe-type problem on smooth metric measure spaces: Introduction

-Therefore, there exists a minimizer of the weighted Yamabe quotient. \end{teoa}
+Therefore, there exists a smooth positive minimizer of the weighted Yamabe quotient. \end{teoa}

-We use similar arguments as Aubin used in \cite{Aubin} to prove Theorem A. These arguments involve test functions in the Yamabe quotient with support in a neighborhood of a point where the Weyl Tensor is non-zero, this point exists because in a non-locally conformally flat manifold with dimension $n \geq 4$ the Weyl Tensor is not identically zero.
-However, when we restrict to the case $m=0$, we use different test functions to the ones used in Aubin in \cite{Aubin}.
-For this reason, our proof is a different proof of Aubin's Theorem for $n\geq 7$.
-On the other hand, our proof does not work for general $m>0$ in the case $n=6$.
+We use arguments similar to those Aubin used in \cite{Aubin} to prove Theorem A. These arguments involve test functions in the Yamabe quotient with support in a neighborhood of a point where the Weyl tensor is nonzero.
+However, when we restrict to the case $m=0$, we use different test functions from the ones used in \cite{Aubin}.
+For this reason, our proof is different than Aubin's Theorem for $n\geq 7$.

+This paper is organized as follows.
+In sections \ref{smooth} and \ref{Yamabe}, we present some basic concepts about smooth metric measure spaces and the Yamabe-type problem on these spaces, respectively.
+In section \ref{Aubin}, we prove Theorem A. We complement this with an appendix devoted to some calculus lemmas that we use in the proof of Theorem A.